Dairy Queen: Standard stores

 While some stores serve a very abbreviated menu primarily featuring DQ frozen treats and may be open only during spring, summer, and fall, most DQ restaurants also serve hot food and are open all year.

 So-called "Limited Brazier" locations may additionally offer hot dogs, barbecue beef (or pork) sandwiches, and in some cases french fries and chicken, but not hamburgers.
 Dairy Queen Full Brazier restaurants serve a typical fast-food menu featuring burgers, french fries, grilled and crispy chicken, frozen treats, and hot dogs.

 In some locations built in the 1990s, the "Hot Eats, Cool Treats" slogan can be seen printed on windows or near the roof of the building.
-One such example was a former Dairy Queen Brazier location in Woodinville, Washington, where the slogan was printed near the tops of the windows.
-This location was converted into a Grill & Chill store around late 2016–2017.

 Franchise background

 The liquid capital required to invest in a Dairy Queen franchise is $400,000, and a minimum net worth is $750,000.
-The initial franchise fee is $45,000, while the total investment amount required ranges from $1.1 million to $1.8 million.
+The initial franchise fee is $45,000, while the total investment amount required ranges from $1.5 million to $2.5 million.
 There are 5,700 operating Dairy Queen units.
 In addition to the upfront investment costs, the royalty fee for Dairy Queen franchisees is 4%, and the advertisement royalty fee is 5-6%.
 The franchise term of agreement lasts for 20 years, and the contract is renewable.

-Dairy Queen does not offer in-house financing options; they only provide third-party financing.
+Dairy Queen does not offer in-house financing options; they provide only third-party financing.
 This third-party financing covers the franchise fee, startup costs, equipment, inventory, accounts receivable, and payroll.